hmr2899/Portfolio/README.md

 Implemented various machine learning algorithms & selected an ideal algorithm to predict the potential behavior of customers & evaluate the factors driving the likelihood of churn.

-**Skills & Tools**:  Random Forest, Logistic regression, SVM, KNN, K-Means Clustering
+**Skills & Tools**:Random Forest, Logistic regression, SVM, KNN, Clustering

 #